dncoble/fem1d/README.md

 Names and descriptions of the required problem data are given in the table below.
 Some data is generated automatically when the information is redundant.

 ### EulerBernoulliBeam
 For Euler-Bernoulli beam steady-state deflection problems, `EulerBernoulliBeam` implements `FEM1DProblemData` with a higher level interface.
 Pass `a`, `b`, `c`, and `f` as functions, and as long as they are piecewise linear breaking at node points, the code will calculate the problem data.
-Add boundary constraints or other DOF constraints with the method `specify_dof()`.
+Add boundary constraints or other DOF constraints with the method `specify_dof(x, loc, var_type)`.

 ```
 def f(x): # example loading